LukeAFullard/script2stlite/README.md

 In this example, if `APP_REQUIREMENTS` in `settings.yaml` just listed `pandas` and `numpy`, the `packages` argument would provide more specific version constraints for `micropip`.

 However, for most use cases, defining your requirements directly in the `APP_REQUIREMENTS` list in `settings.yaml` with appropriate version specifiers (e.g., `pandas==1.5.3`, `matplotlib>=3.5`) is the recommended approach.
-The `packages` parameter offers an override mechanism primarily for scenarios where `settings.yaml` cannot be easily modified or for programmatic adjustments.
+The `packages` parameter offers an override mechanism primarily for scenarios where the user would like to keepa series of stlite apps on the same package versions.
+In theory this should reduce loading time for users since a single version of a package is downloaded, rather than multiple versions.

 ## Contributing